audunru/social-accounts/README.md

 ## Step 3: Configuration and customization

-You can find the configuration in `config/social-accounts.php`.
-Socialite's configuration is in `config/services.php`.
+You can find the configuration and documentation of all options in [config/social-accounts.php](config/social-accounts.php).

 ## Step 4: Run migrations